 Activity Evidence that supports this approach Challenge number(s) addressed School led tutoring - targeted interventions from class-based staff informed by regular assessments and keeping group sizes small.
-Guidance from the DFE (School-Led Tutoring, Sept 2021) shows that tutoring is one of the most effective tools for helping pupils recover lost education.
+Guidance from the DFE (School-Led Tutoring, April 2022) shows that tutoring is one of the most effective tools for helping pupils recover lost education.
 This will be most effective when linked to Classroom practice and delivered by school staff.
-1 Teaching assistant to implement the Nuffield Early Language (NELI) with EYFS and YR1 children to improve children's language and early literacy skills.
-Provide trained TA to deliver programme.
-Pupils enter our school with language skills below those expected for their age and stage of development; research found that NELI children made on average 3 months of additional progress in language.
-1 Well trained Teaching assistants will provide bespoke reading sessions for both individual and small groups to accelerate learning to expected levels.
+1 Teaching assistant to implement Speech and Language Link interventions with EYFS and YR 1 children to improve children's speech sound production, language and early literacy skills.
+Provide trained TA to deliver programme Pupils arrive at school with poor speech and language skills, impacting literacy skills.
+1 Well-trained Teaching Assistants to provide additional support in Maths and Writing lessons, working both with individuals and small groups to accelerate learning to expected levels.
 Intensive small group tuition is effective for lower attaining groups.
 1